tulane-cmps6730/sp2025-qa/README.md

-# Question Answering with Transformer Models
+# Fine-Tuning Transformer Models for Question Answering: BERT and its Variants

 ## Project Overview
 This project explores the effectiveness of various transformer-based models for question answering on the SQuAD dataset.
 We fine-tuned multiple pre-trained models, evaluated their performance, and analyzed their behavior under standard and adversarial conditions.